pheeeeee/pheeeeee.github.io/index.md

 #### Favorite Quotes
 Work hard, be kind.
 And amazing things will happen. <br>
-When we aim for survival, it is a drift.
+It's a drift if we are to survive.
 Yet in pursuit of the treasure, it becomes an adventure.

 #### Contact
 E-mail : pjh961018@naver.com